 USDA considers the following criteria in awarding REAP grants and loans for energy efficiency improvements and the purchase of renewable energy systems:

-Entities eligible to apply for grants for energy audits and renewable energy development assistance include:
+Entities eligible to apply for grants to conduct energy audits and renewable energy planning and development assistance are limited to:

 USDA considers the following criteria in awarding REAP grants for energy audits and renewable energy development:

-Since 2008, REAP has provided almost $300 million in grants and guaranteed $228 million in loan capital to fund over 9,000 renewable energy projects across the country.
-Farmers and rural businesses have used REAP funding to replace irrigation motors and grain dryers, install solar panels, purchase and install wind turbines, and make energy efficiency upgrades.
+Since 2008, REAP has provided hundreds of millions of dollars in grants and loan guarantees to fund thousands of renewable energy projects across the country.
+Farmers and rural businesses have used REAP funding to replace irrigation motors and grain dryers, install solar panels, purchase and install wind turbines, and make energy efficiency upgrades, including the following project highlights:

-Read more about how REAP has helped farmers and ranchers produce energy and cut costs:
+Read more about how REAP has helped farmers and ranchers produce energy on their farms and cut costs:

-The 2014 Farm Bill establishes a three-tiered application process that reflects the size of proposed projects.
+The 2018 Farm Bill maintains a three-tiered application process that reflects the size of proposed projects.
 Applications in Tier 1 will compete with other applications in Tier 1, and so on.
 Tier 1 projects will cost no more than $80,000; Tier 2 projects will cost between $80,000 and $200,000; and Tier 3 projects will cost at least $200,000.

 Producers and eligible entities interested in enrolling in REAP should contact their state’s renewable energy coordinator.

-Read about the latest news on REAP on our blog!
+Read about the latest news on REAP and other renewable energy and climate news on our blog!

-Unlike the 2008 Farm Bill, which provided REAP with only five years of funding, the 2014 Farm Bill established a permanent funding baseline of $50 million per year for the program.
-That means that as long as Congress renews REAP authority before 2019, the next farm bill will not need to provide new funding in order to continue the program after 2018.
+The 2008 Farm Bill provided REAP with only five years of direct (mandatory) funding, and the 2014 Farm Bill established a permanent funding baseline of $50 million per year for the program, which was subsequently maintained in the 2018 Farm Bill.

 Rural Energy For American Program Funding